-It has long been no secret that getting off the ground as a start-up is not easy.
+It is no secret that getting off the ground as a start-up is not easy.
 They often don’t lack ambition, but they often lack money and guidance.
 The Birdhouse hopes to help start-ups on their way to success.

 Based on 971 submitted files seventy startups were asked to pitch.
 Of these, fourteen eventually survived the rigorous selection: eight in Ghent, six in Antwerp.
 “We only allow about fifteen startups in each batch anyway,” Vandenbroucke explains.

 “Because the program and the guidance are particularly intensive, we are keeping the number of places limited.
 Many of the submitted files came either from fledgling startups with a still vague entrepreneurial idea, or from SMEs.
 With The Birdhouse, we are explicitly focusing on startups that have already developed and need just that one acceleration to scale up.“

 In Ghent, The Birdhouse welcomes the following 8 start-ups: Human Reef, Crimibox, Contractify, De Nachtkoerier, Hemp in a Box, Dropon, Techwolf and Tengu.
 In Antwerp, the following 6 names: Lawra, Youreka, Bullswap, i.Revatilise, Foodbot3D and Dare To.